JonathanGrossmanITC/first_steps_01_getting_started/README.md

     -- Databases communicate with servers
     -- Then servers send the data to browsers or servers
     -- A common sequence: Browser sends a request to the server, which triggers the server to request data from the database; upon receiving the data from the database, the server responds to the browser's request with the data
-    -- In the ITC Fullstsack bootcamp, you work with relational databases (SQL) and NoSQL (MongoDB)
+    -- In the ITC Fullstack bootcamp, you work with relational databases (SQL) and NoSQL (MongoDB)
     -- In this program, you will not work with databases directly
   - HTTP
     -- A protocol for sending and receiving messages over the web